zbigan/DesignPatterns/RemoteControlCommandPattern/README.md

 Command design pattern is used here

 CommandObject and RemoteControl classes do not know any specific details of vendor classes logic.
-Concrete logic is encapsulated in 'execute' and 'undo' methods of Classes which implement CommandObject interface.
+Concrete logic is encapsulated in execute() and undo() methods of Classes which implement CommandObject interface.
+Receiver (vendor class) whose methods are being called in execute() and undo() commands is provided as a parameter of particular command class

 1. pnpm install
 2. npx -y tsc